antonio-macovei/memory-allocator/README.md

 Available commands:

-INITIALIZE N
+INITIALIZE n
 FINALIZE
 DUMP
-ALLOC SIZE
+ALLOC size
-FREE INDEX
+FREE index
-FILL INDEX SIZE VALUE
+FILL index size value
-SHOW INFO
+SHOW info

-INFO can be one of the following: FREE, USAGE, ALLOCATIONS
+info can be one of the following: FREE, USAGE, ALLOCATIONS

 The programs runs until it receives the FINALIZE command.